sruthakeerthikotla/PushReactNative/README.md

 ##### Registering Notifications Callback:
 This is important.
 Registering a callback will let the app be notified whenever any notification arrives.
 You do this by calling the api

-> MFPPush.registerNotificationsCallback(“myCallBack”);
+`MFPPush.registerNotificationsCallback(“myCallBack”);`

 This is just half the story.
-This step instructs the MFPPush SDK that whenever a notification is received, forward it to “myCallBack” Event Listener.
+This step instructs the MFPPush SDK that whenever a notification is received, forward it to `myCallBack` Event Listener.

 Now we will implement the Listener named “myCallBack” in our app.
 Check out the following code for this,
 ```